 Move In Dark delay and Move In Dark fade times can be set for the whole cue list or for each cue using the Set Times menu.
 Each cue also has a Move In Dark Inhibit option which prevents any movements during that cue (useful if you need to prevent fixture noise at a particular point).

 If the fixture has its intensity above zero or Move In Dark is inhibited when the Move In Dark is supposed to occur, the console will attempt the movement in the nearest suitable cue instead.

 Key Profile Options for Cue Lists

-Using Key Profiles, you can assign different functions to the blue and grey buttons of the playback handle.
-(The Sapphire Touch also has a black button).
+Using Key Profiles, you can assign different functions to the buttons of the playback handle.
+(The Sapphire Touch also has an additional black button).
 If the cue list is stored on a touch button you can assign a function to that.
 See Key Profiles for a full list of functions.